katcipis/sophia/notes/books/coders-at-work.md

 So abstracting away from the programmer the handling of edge cases and errors seems like a fundamentally bad idea.
-If it was possible it would allow more people to program, but it seems inherent to the activity of programming, at least if you want something that works =P.
+If it was possible it would allow more people to program, but it seems inherent to the activity of programming, at least if you want something that works =P (a lot of mobile apps can survive not being resilient).

 And here he talks about correctness, attention to detail and even thinking
 recursively: